Notre Dame buzzer-beater stuns Mississippi State in NCAA women's title game

 Ogunbowale, who scored 27 points in Friday's epic semifinal win over the Huskies, earned most outstanding player honors for the tournament.

-Notre Dame had been to the championship game four other times in the previous seven years, falling short each time.
+Notre Dame had been to the championship game in 2011, 2012, 2014 and 2015, falling short each time.
 But this version of Muffet McGraw's squad refused to lose, and the run was even more improbable because the Irish lost four players over the season to ACL injuries.

+"It's Easter Sunday, and all the Catholics were praying for us," said McGraw, who was wearing floral shoes in honor of the holiday.

-They pulled off the biggest comeback in title game history, rallying from a 15-point deficit in the third quarter and a five-point deficit in the final 1:58.
+Her team pulled off the biggest comeback in title game history, rallying from a 15-point deficit in the third quarter and a five-point deficit in the final 1:58.

 Marina Mabrey hit a 3-pointer from the wing and then Young had a shot in the lane to tie it.